azsk/AzTS-docs/05-CrossTenant Subscription Scan/README.md

 ![Internals](../Images/05-CrossTenant_CentralVisibility.png)

-Step to configure central repository will be available coming soon....
+Step to configure central repository will be available soon....